 - To make the cheese sauce, follow these instructions:

-- Drain the cashews and set aside.
-Bring the beer and cashews to a boil in a small sauce pan.
+- Drain the cashews and set them aside.
+Bring the beer and cashews to a boil in a small saucepan.
 Reduce to medium-low heat and stir in the remaining ingredients.
 Cook for a total of ten minutes.

 - Allow the mixture to cool for a few minutes.
 Puree the sauce in a blender until it is almost creamy.

-- Enjoy your beer and pretzels – you won’t even miss the dairy!
+- Enjoy your beer and Yuengling Soft Pretzels with Beer “Cheese” Sauce – you won’t even miss the dairy!

 - Once 6 pretzels have been made, cover them with a towel and let the dough rise for another 10-20 minutes.